Lessons From Jacques Pépin

 Until we learned better, that is.

-Pépin’s lesson has stuck with me for 33 years, and I became a cook who wastes as little as possible, trying to make use of every part of an ingredient—using leftover chicken bones to make stock, for example, or turning potato skins into crispy chips.
+Pépin’s lesson has stuck with me for 33 years, and I have become a cook who wastes as little as possible, trying to make use of every part of an ingredient—using leftover chicken bones to make stock, for example, or turning potato skins into crispy chips.

-Pépin is still going strong at 86, with daily three to four minute-long videos posted on YouTube, part of his Jacques Pépin Cooking At Home series.
-The videos are fun to watch and provide home cooks with simple, beautifully-presented and delicious recipes, along with cooking tips and heartwarming anecdotes from a lifetime of cooking.
+Pépin is still going strong at 86, with daily three to four-minute-long videos posted on YouTube as part of his Jacques Pépin Cooking At Home series.
+The videos are fun to watch and provide home cooks with simple, beautifully presented and delicious recipes, along with cooking tips and heartwarming anecdotes from a lifetime of cooking.

-I’ve prepared Pépin’s baked sausage en papillote dish (video below) a few times, and it couldn’t be easier or tastier.
+I’ve prepared Pépin’s Baked Sausage en Papillote dish (video below) a few times, and it couldn’t be easier or tastier.
 Even the cleanup is simple!
-But most important to the success of the dish is to use an assortment of good quality sausages.
-I always go to my local butcher, Hudson and Charles, that sells housemade sausages of all kinds; andouille being a favorite as it adds a hint of smokiness to the dish.
-You can also adjust the vegetables—once I included sliced zucchini and sweet potatoes, both excellent additions.
+However, the most important thing to the dish's success is to use an assortment of good quality sausages.
+I always go to my local butcher, Hudson and Charles, which sells housemade sausages of all kinds, andouille being a favorite as it adds a hint of smokiness to the dish.
+You can also adjust the vegetables.
+Once, I included sliced zucchini and sweet potatoes; both were excellent additions.

-I’ve paired the dish with a dry Finger Lakes Riesling, the 2019 Boundary Breaks 239, a wine that made the Wine Spectator Top 100 of 2021.
+This time, I paired the dish with a dry Finger Lakes Riesling, the 2019 Boundary Breaks 239, which made the Wine Spectator Top 100 of 2021.
 For me, the combination of sausages and Riesling is like milk and cookies: as good as it gets.

 As Pépin says at the end of each episode, “Happy Cooking!”